The Problem / Challenge

 The history of Whitehorse, Yukon is a history of transit itself.
 From its very beginnings, Whitehorse was a thoroughfare for fishermen, portage trail travelers, gold and copper prospectors and even an outlaw or two.
 In recent years, the public transportation system has grown to accommodate the 26,000+ population of the Yukon Territory’s largest city.
 The Handy-Bus system is the department’s demand response service provider.
 It is jointly funded by the City and the Government of the Yukon Territory.

-They are proud to offer the Handy-Bus as a safe and secure form of transportation to person who, for a variety of reasons, have difficulty using the regular transit service.
+They are proud to offer the Handy-Bus as a safe and secure form of transportation to people who, for a variety of reasons, have difficulty using the regular transit service.
 If you’ve ever experienced a winter up north, you may understand the challenges that riders can face.
 In general, WT operates only a single vehicle, which provides around 25-35 trips per day.
 But despite the size of their operation, their customers greatly depend upon them.
 And of course, WT is dedicated to the people they serve, which is why improving service was so important.

 The City of Whitehorse actually already used software to manage and schedule.
 The problem was, however, that because the software was developed in-house, it simply didn’t have the power nor provide a full range of features.
 What developed was a schedule where buses were under-used and the whole system was suffering under the weight of inefficiency.

 For example, operating hours were divided into blocks of 15 minutes, which were then assigned to individual clients.
 Drivers then received a printout of their daily manifest (hard copy) containing pickup times and client’s names and addresses.
 This daisy-chain method for enabling trips meant that drivers found themselves oftentimes transporting only a single rider: an inefficient method.
-As well, Handy-Bus employees had to count ridership and other performance indicator by hand and then manually input those numbers into spreadsheets: another inefficient method.
+As well, Handy-Bus employees had to count ridership and other performance indicators by hand and then manually input those numbers into spreadsheets; another inefficient method.

 Their software simply couldn’t provide the ability to schedule multiple pickups.
 And as a result, clients felt that the service was unreliable and slow.
 Dealing with these many complaints became a job unto itself.
 Dispatchers and other Management staff spent a great deal of time and resources managing customer service.